Lelon55/SpaceGame/README.md

 - SunShine Android Native Share.

 ## Status
-Currently refactoring, optimizing the code.
-Now, I am preparing alliance for SpaceGame.
+Already refactoring, optimizing the code.
+Now, I am preparing alliance for the SpaceGame.
 In the future I would like to add a PVP system.

 ## Sources